 All authors, whether traditionally published or self-published, should have an author platform.
-Blogging is considered an important component of an author platform.
+Author blogging is considered an important component of that platform.
 Today, Brandon Cornett gives us some insight about the “whys” and “hows” of author blogging.

 Are you a fiction or nonfiction writer trying to expand your readership?
 If so, you should seriously consider blogging.
 And if you currently have a blog that’s languishing in a state of neglect, now is the time to revisit it.